Felicity Wilson

 Felicity Lesley Wilson (born 7 June 1982) is an Australian politician.
 She has been a member of the New South Wales Legislative Assembly representing the electoral district of North Shore for the Liberal Party since 2017.

-Wilson was first elected on 8 April 2017 at the North Shore state by-election held to replace the previous member, former Minister for Health Jillian Skinner, and was re-elected on 23 March 2019 at the general election.
-She is Chair of the Legislation Review Committee, and Deputy Chair of both the Environment and Planning Committee and the Electoral Matters Committee.
+Wilson was first elected on 8 April 2017 at the North Shore state by-election held to replace the previous member, former Minister for Health Jillian Skinner, and was re-elected in the 2019 and 2023 elections.